jakeloggins/Clod/readme.md

 [![Join the chat at https://gitter.im/ClodMQTT/Lobby](https://badges.gitter.im/ClodMQTT/Lobby.svg)](https://gitter.im/ClodMQTT/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Clod is a system for easily deploying IoT devices based on espressif chips like the ESP8266.
-It is intended to be self-contained within the user's network, so that data and controls are private and isolated from the internet.
+Clod is an open source control system for espressif chip projects.
+Clod does not connect to the cloud and is not meant to interface with commerical IoT devices.
+Commercial, cloud-dependent IoT devices are too expensive and generally a [bad idea](https://twitter.com/internetofshit).
+The system is designed for makers who want to quickly create something and control it, and for those without programming experience who want to follow a simple tutorial.
 Its components are a disorganized mess of other great open source software projects that together form a coherent user experience.
 A clod is a clump of dirt, which is the opposite of a stack, and as far as one can get from a cloud.

 The main components of Clod are: